 Gluten-free oats, you can buy them for half the price they go for at Whole Foods. - lobita

-Chocolate croissants in the freezer, ready to be baked?
-Several of you mentioned these, and they're an example of how Trader Joe's does prepared and processed foods just as they should be: Indulgent, not a daily affair, but absolutely perfect for those moments when you just want a hot croissant.
+Croissants in the freezer, ready to be baked?
+Several of you mentioned these, and they're an example of how Trader Joe's does prepared and processed foods just as they should be: indulgent, not a daily affair, but absolutely perfect for those moments when you just want a hot croissant.

 Frozen chocolate croissants (these are absolutely delicious). - kathy_pdx

 12. Triple Ginger Snaps, $4 for 14 ounces

 I usually pass by the sweets, but you guys talked me into trying these triple ginger cookies with fresh ginger, candied ginger, and ground ginger.
 Spicy and tiny!

 Second the triple ginger snaps...
 They're soooo good and I can't find any other crunchy ginger cookie what that much candied ginger mixed in.
 Yum! - PintSizeChi